Katello/katello/engines/bastion/README.md

 ### Plugin Development ###

 Bastion supplies a common set of testing and development using Grunt.
-These Grunt based tasks have been wrapped in Rake to make them more familiar to a Rails developer.
 To setup your development environment, from your plugin's checkout:

 ```
-rake bastion:setup
+sudo npm install -g grunt-cli
+npm install
+npm install ../bastion/
 ```

 To run your plugin's tests and lint them:

 ```
-rake bastion:ci
+grunt ci
 ```

 ### Basics of Adding a New Entity ###